-This is a tropical species that appears to have spread with the introduction of Tree of Heaven.
-It is now common in the eastern U.S.
+This is a tropical species that appears to have spread with the introduction from China of Tree of Heaven, which has become an invasive species.
+The Ailanthus Webworm Moth is now common in the eastern U.S.

 Adults are distinctive and easily recognizable.

-The Ailanthus Webworm Moth was formerly a tropical specialist of paradise trees (Simarouba).
-Larval host plant in our area is primarily Tree of Heaven.
-This invasive species appears to have enabled a massive range expansion for the Ailanthus Webworm Moth, so much so that a native North American moth now has a common name based on an invasive species!
+The Ailanthus Webworm Moth was formerly a tropical specialist of paradise trees (Simarouba spp.), one of which is native to Florida.
+The larval host plant of Ailanthus Webworm Moth in our area is primarily Tree of Heaven, a plant whose invasiveness appears to have enabled a massive range expansion for the moth — so much so that a native North American moth now has a common name based on an invasive plant!

 GA | AL | WA | FR | CL | MO | HO | BA | BC | HA | CE | PG | AA | CV | CH | SM | KE | QA | CN | TA | DO | WI | SO | WO |